zenstackhq/zenstack-docs/blog/openapi/index.md

 app.listen(3000, () => console.log('🚀 Server ready at: http://localhost:3000'));
 ```

-With these few lines of code, you've got CRUD APIs running for all resources - `User`, `Pet` and `Order`.
+With these few lines of code, you've got CRUD APIs running for all resources - `User`, `Pet`, and `Order`.
 Test it by fetching all pets:

 ```bash
 curl localhost:3000/api/pet/findMany